HR Glossary for HR Professionals

 What services have an insurance copayment?

-Meanwhile, health insurance copayments vary based on the policy and the provider.
+Meanwhile, copayments vary depending on the health insurance provider and the policy an individual has.
 For instance, they’re most common for:

 - Primary care physician office visits